OWASP/wstg/document/4-Web_Application_Security_Testing/04-Authentication_Testing/01-Testing_for_Credentials_Transported_over_an_Encrypted_Channel.md

 ## How to Test

-To test for credential transport, testers must capture traffic going to and from the client connected to the web application while performing actions that require authentication.
-To set up to capture traffic, turn on the web browser's [developer tools](https://developer.mozilla.org/en-US/docs/Tools) or use a proxy including [OWASP ZAP](https://owasp.org/www-project-zap/).
-Verify the capture works properly, and then interact with the web application in areas that require accounts or other credentials.
+To test for credential transport, testers capture traffic while connected to a web application with credentials.
+They should check for credentials transferred during login and while using the application with a valid session.
+To set up to capture traffic, testers can turn on the web browser's [developer tools](https://developer.mozilla.org/en-US/docs/Tools) or use a proxy including [OWASP ZAP](https://owasp.org/www-project-zap/).
 In addition, testers should disable any features that make the web browser favour HTTPS, since some tests require the user to use [forced browsing](https://owasp.org/www-community/attacks/Forced_browsing) to intentionally request HTTP versions of sensitive pages.

 In all of the captures from interacting with the application, verify any session tokens, passphrases, password reset codes, or other sensitive data only go to or from the server through HTTPS.
-The following examples show what capture tools may show if a test passes or fails, where the test application is called `site-undert.test`.
+The following examples show what capture tools may show if a test passes or fails, where the test application is called `site-under.test`.

 ### Account Creation